 - Mix of online and on campus classes

 - Evening and summer classes to accommodate the working professional

 Early Childhood Dual Specialization

-The early childhood program culminates in a dual degree in regular and special education for children from birth to grade 2, particularly those in an urban environment.
+The MAT early childhood education program culminates in a dual degree in regular and special education for children from birth to second grade, particularly those in an urban environment.
 The program offers a 12-month, full-time and part-time course of study, combining on campus and online courses.
 You'll graduate prepared for New York State teacher certification, including passing the edTPA.